All American Pressure Canner Best Features

 Model 930 30 qt (19 RM pints or 16 WM pints or 14 RM/WM quarts)

-So, what’s the difference between All American versus Presto canner?
-Basically, the ruggedness.
-Plus, the various size selections.
-I also feel ‘safer’ canning with the All American.
-It’s quite obvious which one is going to outlast the other – by quite a margin (grin).
+So, what’s the difference between All-American versus the popular Presto pressure canner (which I also own)?
+Well, yes, the price tag.
+However, there are stark differences in other aspects.
+Ruggedness.
+The various size selections.
+I also feel much ‘safer’ canning with the All-American.
+It’s quite obvious which one is going to outlast the other – by quite a margin!
+The All-American is a multi-generational product.
 I would say for the casual canner, the Presto is just fine.
-It has worked well for us.
-Though now we mostly use the other.
+It worked well for us in the beginning.
+Though now we mostly use the All-American.

 [ Read: